trentnable/SmolVLM_Visual_Assistance/README.md

 - You need C++ / gcc
     ```bash
     sudo apt install gcc

+- Curl usage is enabled by default and can be turned off with -DLLAMA_CURL=OFF.
+Otherwise you need to install development libraries for libcurl.

+    Debian / Ubuntu:

+          sudo apt-get install libcurl4-openssl-dev # (or libcurl4-gnutls-dev if you prefer GnuTLS)

+    Fedora / RHEL / Rocky / Alma:

+          sudo dnf install libcurl-devel

+    Arch / Manjaro:

+          sudo pacman -S curl # includes libcurl headers

 Time to build from source.
 This configuration requires a GPU, and will take a while.

 ```bash